codatio/codat-docs/docs/introduction/migration.md

 ## Self service migrations

-Codat's API allows you to provide tokens for a subset of our integrations which will allow you to self manage a migration.
+Codat's API allows you to provide tokens for a subset of our integrations which will allow you to self-manage a migration.

 Self service token migration is currently supported for over twenty of our integrations, with more being added in the coming months.
 To view an up-to-date list, check out the available integrations in the **OAuth Token Migrations** section of our <a href="https://postman.codat.io/#88a1864c-60e8-4105-bea9-e55314d6b74d" target="_blank" class="external">Postman collection</a>.